-B) A corporation receiving property in a Sec.
-351 exchange can select any MACRS depreciation method for the asset.

-C) When depreciable property is transferred to a corporation in a Sec.
-351 exchange in which no gain is recognized, the corporation must continue to use the transferor's depreciation method and recovery period for the property.
+- A) A corporation receiving property in a Sec.
+351 exchange can select any MACRS depreciation method for the asset. - B) The transferor must recapture depreciation when exchanging Sec.
+1245 property in all transactions coming under Sec.
+351. - C) When depreciable property is transferred to a corporation in a Sec.
+351 exchange in which no gain is recognized, the corporation must continue to use the transferor's depreciation method and recovery period for the property. - D) All of the above are false.